lara-maleen/Okeanos_Alaska/README.md

 *Raw Data/*

 Contains all necessary input files used in the analysis, including biological annotations from ROV video surveys and derived environmental variables (depth, temperature, salinity, oxygen, substrate type, and terrain metrics).
+The full CTD profiles can be downloaded from NOAA and transformed to .cnv (or contact me for the full file, they are too large to upload here).

 *Code/*